LucasKuhn/learn-code-101/README.md

 # Learn Code 101
-I'm teaching a friend how to code!
+Teaching a friend how to code!
 ( Yes, that's you Becker 😆)

 ## [Part 0](/part-0)